LiamYaoLian/blog-source/blog/source/_posts/MySQL-Query-Tuning-V2.md

   - Method 3: Generate the IN list with GROUP_CONCAT in another query

+6. GROUP BY and ORDER BY
-6. Use columns in the same table in GROUP BY and ORDER BY to leverage index.
-Move the WITH ROLLUP functionality into your application code.
+- Use columns in the same table in GROUP BY and ORDER BY to leverage index.
+- Use index if possible
+- Move the WITH ROLLUP functionality into your application code.
 7. LIMIT with large offet
 ```
 SELECT film_id, description FROM sakila.film ORDER BY title LIMIT 50, 5;